HAVE A GO AT OLYMPIC SPORTS

 #2 PGA Season Money List

-As the world's #1 ranked player, Jason was selected to compete in the Rio 2016 Olympic Games for the sport's triumphant return to the Olympics.
+As the world's no.1 ranked player, Jason was selected to compete in the Rio 2016 Olympic Games for the sport's triumphant return to the Olympics.
 However, Jason didn’t participate after concerns regarding the Zika virus and its potential negative health effects on his then-pregnant wife.

 PGA success would not come again for Jason until 2018 when he won the California Open for the second time and victory at the Quail Hollow Club Open in North Carolina.